John F. Hardesty, MD, Department of Ophthalmology and Visual Sciences

 Professor of Medicine

-Doctor of Medicine, University of Bombay, 1993
+Doctor of Medicine, University of Mumbai, 1993

 Doctor of Philosophy, University of Texas Southwest, 1997